 Review summary: Canon 1D vs YI M1

 So how do things add up?
-Is there a clear favorite between the Canon 1D and the YI M1?
-A synthesis of the relative strong points of each of the models is listed below.
+Is the Canon 1D better than the YI M1 or vice versa?
+Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS-1D:

 - Easier framing: Has an optical viewfinder for image framing and settings control.

 - Easier setting verification: Features an LCD display on top to control shooting parameters.